mrkkrp/kill-or-bury-alive/README.md

 ## Customization

+This package can be customized via Emacs customization system.
+Type <kbd>M-x customize-group RET kill-or-bury-alive RET</kbd> to try it.

 There are quite a few variables that you can modify to control behavior of `kill-or-bury-alive` package.
 Let's list them (we list their default values too after ‘⇒’ character).